Policy Governance Overview

-What Is Policy Governance?
+What is Policy Governance?

 Governance refers to an organization’s decision-making process.
 Policy Governance is a model for Boards of Trustees of non-profit organizations (primarily).
 Policy Governance for CVUUS means that the Board of Trustee’s job is to set clear policies that reflect the congregation’s vision and mission.
 The Board empowers staff and volunteers to implement those policies within well-defined limitations.